-With public schools and private schools all back in session, all of our families are now actively engaged in virtual, hybrid or in-person learning.
-As a result, we heard a lot more feedback from families and school colleagues about this huge adjustment to the multiple locations their students need to navigate and organizing a digital workstation that works well in each location.
+With public schools and private schools resuming for this new school year, all of our families are actively engaged in virtual, hybrid or in-person learning.
+Since the start of Covid, we’ve heard a lot of feedback from families and school colleagues about this huge adjustment to the multiple locations their students need to navigate and organizing a digital workstation that works well in each location.
 Technology hiccups and some lost instructional time occurred, too, which was anticipated.
 In the virtual learning space, parents have found themselves doing a lot of teaching, particularly in the morning, in order to help their kids get ready for planned classes or teacher check-ins during the day.
-Many parents are also feeling overwhelmed trying to print resources, access sites, or troubleshoot sessions during their own work day.
+Many parents have also felt overwhelmed trying to print resources, access sites, or troubleshoot sessions during their own work day.

 Based on families’ feedback, there seems to be variability across schools and between schools.
 One concern we’ve continued to hear— from teachers and families — is that poor wifi strength creates instructional disruptions; and digital tools require patience and troubleshooting, which can be difficult for many students to manage independently.
 To that end, it’s important to think strategically about both your physical and digital workstations as we’ll continue to make use of these tools in the coming months and years.
 Faya and I have been working from home for over 12 years now, so we know it takes a lot of careful planning and investment.
 To the extent you’re able to optimize your own physical and digital workstation, and your child’s own physical digital workstation, it stands to make distance learning and working remotely a more joyous, productive, and positive experience.